ysnju/unit_3project/Unit3project.md

 ```

 On Kivy.MD, in order to make different screens for corresponding use, it is necessary to switch between screens.
 ScreenManager makes this possible.
 A screen manager is a widget that can manage multiple screens in an application.
 Fig89 has 7 screens in total to fulfill the success criteria, and for the best user experience.
 Each screen has an id or name or that allows the Python file and the Kivy.MD to identify the difference between each screen.
+I used this to identify different screens to help my process.

 [Python setup]
 ```py